 And remember, your biggest asset is you yourself.
 So invest in yourself as well, such as in things that help you get better at your freelancing career or provide you with certifications that help you stand out, and increase your freelancing income.

-The topic of investing is very vast and we won’t be able to cover it in this article, but if you want to be notified when we do publish an article on it, sign up for our weekly email below.
+The topic of investing is very vast and we won’t be able to cover it in this article, but if you want to be notified when we do publish an article on it, sign up for our weekly email below (downloading the free guide will also add you to the mailing list).

 Have an Emergency Fund